panaali/mseyfi.github.io/posts/DETR.md

 ---

-## Remarks on the Tensor Size and architecture wrap up:
+## Remarks on the Tensor Size, and Architecture Wrap Up:

 - The cross-attention in the DETR decoder is computed between a set of **N_query**(here **N_query = M**) queries and **N_enc** (here **N_enc = N**) encoder output tokens.
 Therefore, the cross-attention weight matrix has dimensions **(N_query × N_enc)**.
 - The encoder outputs a sequence of shape **(N_enc, D)**, where **N_enc** is typically the flattened spatial dimension of the image features and **D** is the model dimension.